tabassom-entezami/lpic1book/content/1011_determine_and_configure_hardware_settings.md

 Shows hardware.
 Might need root status to get the full list.
 Test it!

 ### lsblk
-Used for list devices that can read from or write to by blocks of data.
+Used for list devices that can read from or write to by blocks of data.You may see loop* in this command, Note that a loop device is a pseudo ("fake") device (actually just a file) that acts as a block-based device.

 ## Loadable Kernel Modules